 - We can cover this with our local (insert subject matter expert)…

 ***Note: This concept was originally focused on satellite media tours.
 It’s valid for a potential radio media tour or internet media tour.

 Your spokesperson has the largest impact on the number and quality of your media bookings.
 While this isn’t breaking news, do not take this factor lightly as I’ve seen over the last couple of years.

-Producers and hosts will bend over backwards for A-List celebrities and athletes.
+Producers and hosts will bend over backward for A-List celebrities and athletes.
 Even stations that usually take SMT interviews for “technical reasons” will force engineering to make the connection happen for the right talent.
 Suddenly, schedules open up.
 Trekking from the Lower East Side to Midtown Manhattan for an in-person interview is no problem.
 Again, I get it.
 I’ve been there as a broadcaster.
 Turns out, the top tier talent doesn’t have to be currently hot.
 Some of my best bookings come from 80’s and 90’s pop culture icons. #NostalgiaFactor

 On the flipside, influencers and subject matter experts are always available.
 Doesn’t mean they don’t have value with the perfect topic or timing.
 Remember it’s so much easier to hit DELETE or send a PASS when the talent isn’t noteworthy.